-3.7.8 Metadata Access Protocol (IF-MAP)
+3.7.8 Metadata Access Point Interface (IF-MAP)

 IF-MAP allows elements in the TNC architecture to share and correlate stateful runtime metadata such as relationships of TNC components to endpoints, users, capabilities, roles, and attributes.
-IF-MAP provides publish, subscribe, and search interfaces between TNC elements acting as IF-MAP clients and the Metadata Access Point (MAP).
+IF-MAP provides publish, subscribe, and search interfaces between MAP Clients and the MAP.
 The data published and available via IF-MAP augments other sources of data for security related decision making.
-Searches and subscriptions using IF-MAP return data which approximately reflects recent metadata values and relationships as reported by IF-MAP clients.
+Searches and subscriptions using IF-MAP return data which approximately reflects recent metadata values and relationships as reported by MAP Clients.
 For more details about IF-MAP, refer to the IF-MAP Specification [24].